idris/site/_workflows/custom-workflow.md

 ---
 title: "Custom"
+order: 20
 ---

 The Build, Release and Run APIs enable you to build custom workflows.

 Here we demonstrate how to use two separate apps, a staging app for testing and review and a production app for releasing only verified builds.